Documents to Support an Application

 (Note: Applicants who took the TOEFL should request the Educational Testing Service (ETS) to send an official score report to the University direct.
 Original or certified copy of the Examinee's score record will not be accepted.)

-(b) International English Language Testing System (IELTS) (taken within a two-year period)
+(b) International English Language Testing System (IELTS) (Academic module) (taken within a two-year period)

 Faculty of Arts except the Centre of Buddhist Studies : Band 7 with no subtest lower than 5.5